TomasVotruba/unused-public/README.md

 It's easy to find unused private class elements, because they're not used in the class itself.
 But what about public class elements?

 <br>

-**To detect an unused public class element**, you have to:
+**How to detect an unused public class element?**

-* find a public method
+* find a e.g. public method
 * find all public method calls
+* compare those in simple diff
-* compare those and if not found, it's unused
+* if the public method is not found, it probably unused

 That's exactly what this package does.